natcap/invest.users-guide/source/coastal_protection.rst

 Creating a run of the model
 ---------------------------

-The following example of setting up the Coastal Protection (Tier 1) model uses the sample data provided with the InVEST download.
+The following example of setting up the Nearshore Waves model uses the sample data provided with the InVEST download.
 The instructions and screenshots refer to the sample data and folder structure supplied within the InVEST installation package.
 It is expected that you will have location-specific data to use in place of the sample data.
 These instructions provide only a guideline on how to specify to ArcGIS the various types of data needed and does not represent any site-specific model parameters.
 See the :ref:`cp-data-needs` section for a more complete description of the data specified below.

 1. Click the plus symbol next to the InVEST toolbox.